 This article was produced by Maritz Africa Intelligence specifically for the NTU-SBF Centre for African Studies, a trilateral platform for government, business and academia to promote knowledge and expertise on Africa, established by Nanyang Technological University and the Singapore Business Federation.
 The PDF can be downloaded here.

 There are various examples of companies doing thriving business in Africa’s rural areas.
 Through innovative sales, marketing and distribution tactics, they are overcoming common rural challenges such as under-developed infrastructure and low purchasing power.
-This report examines some of the strategies companies have employed to capture the opportunities in the continent’s hinterlands.
+This article examines some of the strategies companies have employed to capture the opportunities in the continent’s hinterlands.

 In the mid-1990s, Kenya’s Equity Bank found itself in the unenviable position of being technically insolvent.
 However, over the following two decades, it transformed into a leading financial institution with over 10 million customers by predominantly targeting the low-income and marginalised mass market.
 It has also gone beyond the comfort of the cities to provide loans and banking services to those living in rural areas – a segment neglected by many of its competitors.